lanl/tardigrade-asp/README.rst

 to commonly used C++ libraries for constitutive modeling.
 This stub repository also includes template hooks for integrating C++ code as Abaqus subroutines.

+    **NOTE**

-    **NOTE**: you can use this repo as a stub for fortran projects as well!
+    You can use this repo as a stub for fortran projects as well!
 A step-by-step may never happen because c++ is the future of W-13 subroutines.
 For now, refer to the following references:

     * `CMake for Fortran example CMakeLists.txt <https://gitlab.kitware.com/cmake/community/-/wikis/doc/cmake/languages/fortran/ForFortranExample>`_
     * `CMake documentation starting point <https://cmake.org/cmake/help/v3.14/module/CheckFortranSourceRuns.html>`_